What Is the Hardest Language to Learn?

 2. Portuguese

-Those who try to learn Portuguese and Spanish often consider the former more challenging because you do not pronounce Portuguese words as expected.
+Those who try to learn Portuguese and Spanish often consider the former more challenging because they do not pronounce Portuguese words as expected.
 However, once you master the basic rules of Portuguese pronunciation and can pronounce unfamiliar words, the learning journey becomes much smoother.

 3. Spanish

-Read more: 15 Best Languages to Learn in 2020
+Read more: 15 Best Languages to Learn

 4. French